 The precipitation is almost on the whole peninsula between 15 and 100 mm, on some steep slopes they go partly a little beyond 100 mm and in rainier mountainous areas above 2000 m 250 to 650 mm are measured.
 In the north of Yemen, a distinctive altitudinal sequence is recognizable with a rich vegetation, with evergreen hard-leaved bush forest, in which already numerous tropical genera occur, likewise in the southeastern Oman.

 The eastern part of the peninsula is occupied by the Rubal Khali, a vast sandy desert area (► Fig. F-13).
 The same geomorphologically determined vegetation differentiation occurs here as in the Sahara.
 The vegetation is almost exclusively contracted.
-The larger wadis are characterized by rows of acacia, among which a whole range of other woody plants, especially Prosopis, can also be found.
+The larger wadis are characterized by rows of Acacia, among which a whole range of other woody plants, especially Prosopis, can also be found.
 In smaller depressions Tamarix species, Calotropis procera and Calligonum comosum occur.
-In the southern areas there are already transitions to acacia thorn savanna (ZÖ III/II).
+In the southern areas there are already transitions to Acacia thorn savannah (ZE III/II).
 Occasionally precipitation falls already in summer (for example in Sana or in Salala in Oman).
-Accordingly, succulent euphorbias and many other tropical-subtropical floral elements occur, such as Adenium (◘ Fig. F-22), Jatropha, etc. On the rocky slopes of the high mountains above 1500 m NN, woody plants include Juniperus spec.
+Accordingly, succulent euphorbias and many other tropical-subtropical floral elements occur, such as Adenium (◘ Fig. F-22), Jatropha, etc. On the rocky slopes of the high mountains above 1500 m asl, woody plants include Juniperus spec.
 (Hall 1984, Fisher 2000) and sporadic Olea europaea (Fuellner 1997); on damp sites exposed to moisture, even mosses (Frey & Kürschner 1988; Kürschner & Böer 1999).
 Floristically, the flora of Yemen is the richest.
 Prominent floral elements of the mountains are the genera Euphorbia, Euryops, Dodonaea, Themeda, Lavandula, Solanum, Abutilon and others (◘ Fig. F-23).

 ◘ Fig. F-22 Boswellia sacra grows in the southern Arabian Peninsula, Oman, Yemen and Socotra.
 It grows from a tuberous root resembling a lignotuber; sometimes this tree even forms stems that store water (photo: Breckle).